Interactive end-of-chapter exercises

 Before doing this question, you might want to review sections 2.2.1 and 2.2.2 on HTTP (in particular the text surrounding Figure 2.7) and the operation of the DNS (in particular the text surrounding Figure 2.19).

 Suppose within your Web browser you click on a link to obtain a Web page.
 The IP address for the associated URL is not cached in your local host, so a DNS lookup is necessary to obtain the IP address.
-Suppose that only one DNS server, the local DNS cache, is visited with an with an RTT delay of RTT0 = 2 msecs.
+Suppose that two DNS servers are visited before your host receives the IP address from DNS.
+The first DNS server visited is the local DNS cache, with an RTT delay of RTT0 = 4 msecs.
+The second DNS server contacted has an RTT of 41 msecs.
 Initially, let's suppose that the Web page associated with the link contains exactly one object, consisting of a small amount of HTML text.
-Suppose the RTT between the local host and the Web server containing the object is RTTHTTP = 13 msecs.
+Suppose the RTT between the local host and the Web server containing the object is RTTHTTP = 47 msecs.

 Question List